Lyunee/MasteryMakeMaps/README.md

 # MasteryMakeMaps #
 Riot API Challenge 2016 (spring)

+ * This is my submission to the [RIOT API challenge 2016](https://developer.riotgames.com/discussion/announcements/show/eoq3tZd1), following the [API terms and condition ](https://developer.riotgames.com/terms#statement)
  * The website [Mastery Makes Maps](https://championsmaps.herokuapp.com/) presents this entry's results.
  * The present documentation contains the detailed ideas and processes.
  * This entry was written in python.